Exhibitions and events are valuable because they allow face-to-face communication and offer opportunities for networking.

 You don't necessarily have to be an exhibitor to get face-to-face contact with key prospects.

 For instance, it's worth going to exhibitions as a visitor.
 You get to meet large numbers of useful people in one place.
 To choose the right event, contact your trade association or local Chamber of Commerce and talk to your customers about which events they attend and why.
-To make the most of the opportunities, it is worth planning ahead and fixing some appointments.
+To make the most of the opportunities, it's worth planning ahead and fixing some appointments.

 Another option is to create your own opportunity, such as a launch party or a product demonstration.
 Holding your own event is a good way to show your product or service in a tailor-made setting without the distraction of other exhibitors.
 You can create an event that exactly matches your needs and the needs of your target market.